DataDog/integrations-core/ibm_was/README.md

     logs_enabled: true
 ```

-Next, point the config file to the proper WAS log files.
-You can uncomment the lines at the bottom of the WAS integration's config file, and amend them as you see fit:
+Next, edit `ibm_was.d/conf.yaml` by uncommenting the `logs` lines at the bottom.
+Update the logs `path` with the correct path to your WAS log files.

 ```yaml
 logs: